nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * `RecordList`: The list of records of the application stored in memory.
 * `Storage`: The storage manager that handles the saving of data, or data retrieval to/from file.

+The application has another background component `CreditScoreReturnedLoansMap` that supports the [credit score feature](#47-credit-score-feature).

 Given below are sequence diagrams describing the general application flow and how the different objects interact with each other.